 Labs: one 2 hour laboratory per week

-Field School: The Caitlins: Monday 20 April - Friday 24 April
+Field School: Pounawea, The Catlins: Monday 12 April – Friday 16 April

 GEOG290 is a team-taught course that is comprised of a weekly one hour lecture, laboratory-based exercises and field-based exercises.
 The weekly lectures provide the relevant overview to the weekly laboratory sessions, as well as critical information about the field school and assessment requirements for the course.
 The laboratory sessions focus on developing statistical and analytical techniques for geographical based problems.
 The practical programme is designed as a skill- oriented inquiry course, where in class activities are focused towards the student working through the exercises at their own pace, or in collaboration with their classmates.
 The expectation is that students are responsible for their own learning and the completion of tasks.
 The field based component is a field school that provides a guided and open discovery form of inquiry and provides a unique learning experience.